Building professional cross-platform solution at Go Invest

 Additionally, I conducted in-depth user research interviews with investment professionals and active traders, uncovering valuable insights into their workflows, pain points, and needs.
 This combined approach allowed me to quickly bridge my knowledge gap and confidently design meaningful, intuitive user experiences.

-Fig. 1.1 Initial prototypes with different layout approaches
+Fig. 1.1 Initial prototype with fixed layout approach

-Fig. 1.1 Initial prototypes with different layout approaches
+Fig. 1.1 Initial prototype with fixed layout approach

 Following the discovery phase, we worked closely with stakeholders to define the overall approach, concept, and layout.
 I initially proposed a fixed layout, aiming to create a more smooth and guided experience for new users.